oracle414/windows-rdp/readme.md

 Note:
 1) It will last till 6hr then you need to run it again
-2) Don't open Unity Launcher and Epic Games
+2) Don't open Unity Launcher and Epic Games cuz nippa sar said xd

 All credits to https://github.com/ElytrA8